GO TO THE GAMES

-With our French lessons for 1 to 10 you will learn "1 to 10" in 4 easy steps.
-The French you will learn in this lesson consists of 10 The numbers from 1 to 10.
+With our French lessons you will learn the topic "1 to 10" in 4 quick and easy steps.
+The French you will learn in these lessons consists of 10 the numbers from 1 to 10.

 Each French lesson consists of 4 interactive learning activities and includes full audio by a native French speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of French lesson available, beginner and intermediate.